Jamie705/MainPortfolio/README.md

 https://jamie705.github.io/MainPortfolio/

-My portfolio.
+Welcome to my portfolio.
 Get to know a little about me, and the projects I've worked on.
-Visit my linked in and github page.
-Checkout my github for work in progress.
-Feel free to cotact me.
+Visit my linkedIn and github page.
+Checkout my github for work-in-progress projects.
+Feel free to contact me.

 Technologies used
 * HTML